nonplayer/hammercrawl/hc_core_dm.md

 ## The Core Role-Playing Game System

-HAMMERCRAWL! is primarily intended to be used with "OSR" role-playing games - that is, modern games that are remakes, retroclones, or otherwise tributes to the "old school" expectations of early (1970s-1980s) official variants of Dungeons and Dragons.
+HAMMERCRAWL! is primarily intended to be used with "old school" role-playing games - that is, modern games that are remakes, retroclones, or otherwise tributes to the "old school" expectations of early (1970s-1980s) official variants of Dungeons and Dragons.
 This means the classic spread of six broad ability scores, five weird saving throws, a very small assortment of character classes (including "race as class" options popular at those times), and a whole mess of seemingly unfair and totally deadly traps.

-While this method is definitely aimed at OSR games, they aren't a hard requirement.
+While this method is definitely aimed at old school games, they aren't a hard requirement.
 Really, all you need is a "hardcore" style of dungeon crawl with maximum randomization built into as many aspects of its play structure.
-There are other games out there that do this, but usually it is the OSR catalog that does it best.
+There are other games out there that do this, but usually it is the "retroclone" catalog that does it best.

 The *most* compatible games are those with built-in randomization of treasure, encounters, reactions, and more.
 For me, systems with treasure tables go to the top of the list of options, putting those derived from either B/X, BECMI, or AD&D as my primary candidates.
 This is because for me, the complete randomization of treasure is a crucial part of the experience, and thus systems that only give loose guidelines and expect the DM to do all the work of treasure assignment don't fit the bill.